node-red/node-red.github.io/docs/getting-started/upgrading.md

 <div class="doc-callout"><em>Note</em>: if you are using the preinstalled version
 on Raspian Jessie, please refer to <a href="/docs/hardware/raspberrypi#upgrading">these instructions for upgrading</a>.</div>

-Currently we recommend the use of npm version 2, please check which version you have installed by running the command `npm -v` before upgrading.
+Currently we recommend the use of npm version 2 or higher, please check which version you have installed by running the command `npm -v` before upgrading.
 If necessary run

     sudo npm i -g npm@2.x